 Surgery for sarcoma that has spread

-When sarcoma spreads to a different part of the body, it is called secondary or metastatic cancer.
+You might have surgery to remove soft tissue sarcoma that has spread to a different part of the body.
+This is called secondary or metastatic cancer.
 Sarcoma spreads most often to the lungs.
 It might also spread to the liver.

-It is sometimes possible to operate to remove areas of sarcoma in the lung or liver.
-But this is only possible for a small number of people who have a limited number of secondary tumours.
+It is sometimes possible to remove areas of sarcoma that has spread to the lung or liver, with surgery.
+This is only possible for a small number of people who have a limited number of secondary tumours.
 This is major surgery.
 Your doctor can explain what is involved and the possible risks.

 Other treatment options

-Your doctor might suggest other more specialised types of surgery.
-These might be an option if you only have cancer cells in your liver or lung (and not anywhere else in the body).
+Your doctor might suggest a specialised type of surgery.
+This might be an option if you only have cancer cells in your liver or lung and not anywhere else in the body.

 Your doctor will take several factors into account before deciding whether any of these are possible for you.
-They will talk to you about the possible benefits and risks of these treatments in your situation.
+They will talk to you about the possible benefits and risks of these treatments.

 Types of specialist surgery

 There are many different types of specialist surgery for soft tissue sarcomas.
-These procedures aim to kill off the cancer cells without causing too much bleeding or other side effects.
+These aim to kill off cancer cells without causing too much bleeding or other side effects.

 This treatment is for cancers that have spread to your liver.
-The spread is called secondaries or metastases.
-The doctor will inject small beads containing chemotherapy medication into the small arteries feeding the tumour.
-The beads block these blood vessels.
+The doctor will inject small beads containing chemotherapy medication into the small

 During surgery